 Whereas Curtis Hixon embraced a full-sun layout, Kiley Garden was meant to provide respite from the Florida heat - a lush garden overlooking the Hillsborough River and The University of Tampa.

 Care is needed, but nothing physically precludes the restoration of the trees and amphitheater.
 Doing so will bring value to the adjacent property owners and businesses and elevate Tampa’s reputation for investors and travelers.
-And even more, it will restore the prominence of one of Tampa's most intellectually beautiful green spaces.
+And even more, it will restore the prominence of Tampa's most intellectually beautiful green spaces.

 Raise awareness about the historical and architectural significance of the garden and educate the public about the feasibility of restoring it into an outdoor space that we can be proud of.